rotemshaked/server-app-server/README.md

-Full Stack project I created - Servers Management Web App!
+Full Stack project I created - Servers Management Web App!<br />

 Create, play, stop, delete and watch how much you have to pay for using the server :)

 ![alt text](https://github.com/rotemshaked/server-app-server/blob/849ce93bfba0a44455790a1a4aacdaca3f8149c7/servers-web-app.png)